 Chemotherapy drugs contain chemicals that destroy cancer cells.
 They can be taken in pill form or through your veins from an intravenous line.
 Some treatment plans involve one drug, while others involve two or more drugs.
 This form of treatment may be used alone or combined with radiation.

 This type of treatment uses medications to change your hormone levels.
 Your doctor might recommend hormone therapy if you have a more advanced stage of cancer.
 Some medications increase your progesterone levels, which can help prevent cancer cells from growing rapidly.
 Other medications lower your estrogen levels, to decrease the growth of cancer cells.
 This treatment is not commonly used, as it has not been shown to be as effective as other available treatments.

 If you’re having trouble dealing with your diagnosis, look for a support group in your area.
 Being around others who share similar concerns can be a source of comfort.
 You should also find out as much as you can about your condition.
 This will help you feel more in control of the treatment process.
 Don’t be afraid to ask your doctor questions or seek a second opinion on treatment options.

 See your gynecologist for regular pelvic exams and Pap smears, especially if you are undergoing estrogen replacement therapy.
 These tests can help your doctor find signs of abnormalities.
 If you have any risk factors for endometrial cancer, let your doctor know.
 Your doctor might want to see you more often for pelvic exams and Pap smears.

 Taking oral birth control pills for at least one year might lower your risk of having endometrial cancer.
-(Mayo Clinic) This is because they balance estrogen and progesterone levels.
-The preventative effects can last for several years after taking the pills.
+This is because they balance estrogen and progesterone levels.
+The preventive effects can last for several years after taking the pills.
 Ask your doctor about potential side effects before taking them.